Red Sox hammer Cole, rout Yanks 9-2 for another 3-game sweep

+BOSTON (AP) — The Yankees were hoping a faster start might help them find a way to slow down the rival Red Sox.

+Instead, Boston beat up on their best pitcher on the way to posting its most-lopsided win of the series.

-BOSTON (AP) — Kiké Hernández and Rafael Devers homered in the first inning as the Boston Red Sox hammered Gerrit Cole, routing the New York Yankees 9-2 Sunday to complete a second straight sweep of their longtime rivals.
+Kiké Hernández and Rafael Devers homered in the first inning as Boston hammered Gerrit Cole, routing New York 9-2 Sunday to complete a second straight sweep of its longtime rivals.

 J.D.
 Martinez and Christian Vázquez also homered for the Red Sox.
 Boston outscored the Yankees 18-7 in the three-game series at Fenway Park, improving to 6-0 against them this year and improving to a season-best 16 games above .500.
+It was Boston’s first time sweeping New York in consecutive series since 2011.

+With the Rays’ loss Sunday on the road to the Angels, the Red Sox moved back into first place in the AL East.

+“All around probably the best series we’ve played the whole season,” manager Alex Cora said.
+“We played defense.
+We ran the bases well.
+We put pressure on them and we got timely hitting.”

 Eduardo Rodriguez (6-4) was solid in earning his first win in nine starts.
 He gave up a two-run homer to Aaron Judge in the sixth but held New York to five hits and struck out eight in six innings.